openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 > You can checkout the documentation for more info on [how to use secrets within your functions](https://docs.openfaas.com/reference/secrets/).

 The first part of the workflow will consist of two functions.
-The `create-batch` function is responsible for initializing the workflow.
+The `create-batch` function is responsible for initialising the workflow.
 It accepts the name of a CSV file stored in an S3 bucket as input.
 The function will retrieve the CSV file containing image URLs and invoke the second function, `run-model` for each URL in the file.

 The `run-model` function is responsible for calling the machine learning model, in this case the `inception` function, and uploading the result to S3.